USDA-ARS-GBRU/GuideMaker/README.md

 ## License information
 Guidemaker was created by the [United States Department of Agriculture - Agricultural Research Service (USDA-ARS)](https://www.ars.usda.gov/).
-As a work of the United States Government this software is available under the [CC0 1.0 Universal Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0)
+As a work of the United States Government, this software is available under the [CC0 1.0 Universal Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0)